joeyates/gist-directory/README.md

 # gist_directory

-Create collections of gists in a local directory
+Create collections of public gists in a local directory

 # Usage